Content Table of Content

 So, what happens when hair loss due to low vitamin D occurs?
 Well, we have some good news for you: hair loss due to vitamin D deficiency is usually reversible, and once the vitamin levels are restored to normal, follicles start to work back as usual and hair regrows

-Of course, it all will depend on the levels of vitamin D deficiency your hair gone through: the lower the vitamin D levels, the bigger the damage to your hair; but if no other problems or diseases are involved, your hair should grow back normally after 6 months once deficiency is over.
+Of course, it all will depend on the levels of vitamin D deficiency your hair gone through: the lower the vitamin D levels, the bigger the damage to your hair;

 How do I know if have low vitamin levels?